krushna-bopparthi/3D-Word-Cloud-Krushna/README.md

 - Backend (FastAPI): http://127.0.0.1:8000
 - Frontend (React): The terminal will show the exact Vite URL (commonly http://localhost:5173)
+- By default, Vite runs at http://localhost:5173/.
+If that port is busy, Vite will automatically choose the next available port (e.g., 5174).
+Check your terminal output for the exact frontend URL.

 # How it works
 **1. User enters a news article URL.**